Symphony No. 8 (1890 version *please note version change) / 84’

 A gargantuan blockbuster of a symphony famously described as a ‘battle of demons’ provides a thrilling, bone-crunching, soul-stirring display of orchestral muscle-flexing unlike any other.

-With conductor Robert Trevino leading the fray, the RTÉ National Symphony Orchestra is primed to meet the challenge of Bruckner at his most satisfyingly apocalyptic.
+With conductor Mihhail Gerts on the podium, the RTÉ National Symphony Orchestra is primed to meet the challenge of Bruckner at his most satisfyingly apocalyptic.

 Heard in its original version – the largest orchestration ever conceived by Bruckner – it uniquely features three harps alongside an enlarged battery of instruments that pack a considerable sonic punch.
 Beginning with a gentle ripple, it gathers speed and power with increasingly fervour and feeling to become an overwhelming tsunami of sound before ending in uplifting calm.